groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfviewoptions/pdfviewoptions/_index.md

 ### Remarks

-This constructor initializes new instance of [`PdfViewOptions`](../../pdfviewoptions) with "output.pdf" as file path format for the output file.
+This constructor Initializes an instance of [`PdfViewOptions`](../../pdfviewoptions) with "output.pdf" as file path format for the output file.
 The output file will be placed into current working directory of the application.

+For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-pdf/).

 ### See Also